 Most average users know that WiFi will help your phone last longer, but a lot of people don’t know that either.
 When you’re at home, always be connected to your home WiFi instead of Verizon or T-Mobile 4G LTE.
 This makes a significant difference in how long your phone lasts, especially at night.

 That said, if you aren’t using WiFi or Bluetooth at all, turn them off.
-While WiFi improves battery life if you’re not using it but it’s constantly trying to find and connect to one, it’ll drain juice for no reason.
+While WiFi improves battery life if you’re not using it but it’s constantly trying to find and connect to one, you’ll get bad Galaxy S10 Plus battery drain.
 The same goes for Bluetooth and GPS.

 Whether that’s Google Maps or Facebook Messenger trying to find your location, GPS is a huge battery drain.
 Some apps and games don’t work without GPS, and Maps aren’t as accurate, but it can substantially improve battery life if you turn GPS off.
 Head to Settings > Privacy & safety > Location > and select Location Method, then choose “Battery Saver” or the middle WiFi and Mobile networks option.